Online gambling market revenues reached in excess of $97 billion in 2024 with a projected market volume of $133 billion by the end of 2029.

 For example, the UK Gambling Commission’s guidance to licensing authorities stipulates three general requirements for electronic device and server-based systems:

-• any server used in the gaming process must be housed securely
+Any server used in the gaming process must be housed securely

-• an audit trail for all financial transactions, errors and significant events must be maintained either on the electronic device, on the server, or by some other secure means, such that it can be accessed for compliance audit purposes
+An audit trail for all financial transactions, errors and significant events must be maintained either on the electronic device, on the server, or by some other secure means, such that it can be accessed for compliance audit purposes

-• data must be regularly backed-up and the back-up stored in a secure location.
+Data must be regularly backed-up and the back-up stored in a secure location

 Whether you’re an online casino operator or a company that provides services to an online casino, keeping up to date with your gambling jurisdiction’s policies is vital.

-As the U.S. shows, iGaming regulation is maturing.
+Take Germany, for example.
 In July 2022, Germany introduced a new federal gambling regulator, the Glücksspielbehörde (GGL).
 The GGL also takes a state-by-state approach, with regulation decided locally within the parameters outlined by the Glücksspielbehörde.
-And in January 2023, the GGL approved close to 50 additional licenses for online slot games and poker.
+In January 2023, the GGL approved close to 50 additional licenses for online slot games and poker.
+And after a period of tightening enforcement throughout 2024, the GGL firmly positioned itself as Germany’s most central regulatory body for all gambling-related activities.

 It’s a question without one real answer because the online gambling regulations set out by the different online gambling jurisdictions vary so much.
 That said, there are some general rules that apply when hosting an iGaming platform.